extension-js/extension.js/.github/SECURITY.md

 ## What to expect from Extension.js

 The security guarantees and limits of Extension.js are described in [docs/ASSURANCE_CASE.md](../docs/ASSURANCE_CASE.md).
+The trust boundaries section of that document also describes the deploy key that lets the release workflow write its two release commits to `main`, and how that key is rotated.

 ## Verifying a release